decorator-factory/penguin-game/README.md

 - Demo URL: https://decorator-factory.github.io/penguin-game/#demo (the penguin will move on its own)

+- In-development level (WIP): https://decorator-factory.github.io/penguin-game/#new-level (the penguin will move on its own)

-The available level is very short, intended to show the gist of the game.
+The available content is very short, intended to show the gist of the game.
 Your goal is to get to the platform inside the tower roof.

 ![Penguin inside tower roof](screenshot.png)